valeporti/hello-world/README.md

 # hello-world
-Trying to understand how to uploead my code
+Trying to understand how to upload my code (edit 1)